screbeckitchain/VCA/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
+Do **not** run `python streamlit_app.py` directly or you may see a blank or black screen.
+Always start Streamlit using the command above.

 Enter the fund's website URL into the text box and click **Запустить анализ** to view the results.
 If required packages are missing, the Streamlit page will display an error explaining which dependencies need to be installed.
 If the `streamlit` command itself is unavailable and you cannot install new packages, run the command-line version instead: